dolphindb/release/0.80/README.md

 * Add an aggregation engine for streaming data.
 * Add function quadprog for quadratic programming.
 * Add the feature of resource scheduling and management.
-* Add function addValuePartitions to dynamically add partitions for value domain.
+* Add function addValuePartitions to dynamically increase partitions for value domain.
 * Add 14 cumulative distribution functions, 12 inverse cumulative distribution functions and 13 random numbers generator functions for frequently used distributions.
 * Add aggregated functions atImax and atImin.
 * Add aggregated functions skew and kurtosis.